Truphone

-Truphone (now acquired by 1GLOBAL) is a GSMA-accredited global mobile network that operates its service internationally.
-The company is headquartered in London and had offices in ten other countries, being spread across four continents.
+Truphone (now acquired by 1GLOBAL) was a GSMA-accredited global mobile network that operated its service internationally.
+The company was headquartered in London with offices in ten other countries, being spread across four continents.

-1GLOBAL offers eSIM-based GSM mobile services to both businesses and individuals, mobile phone calls and SMS recording services for businesses, remote SIM provisioning and related services, and has a customer base that includes more than 3,500 multinational enterprises in 190+ countries.
+Truphone offered eSIM-based GSM mobile services to both businesses and individuals, mobile phone calls and SMS recording services for businesses, remote SIM provisioning and related services, and had a customer base that includes more than 3,500 multinational enterprises in 196 countries.